flokoe/website/content/posts/database-character-sets-and-collations-explained-why-utf8-is-not-utf-8/index.md

 ---
 title: "Database character sets and collations explained – why utf8 is not UTF-8"
-date: 2021-12-18T18:39:30+01:00
+date: 2022-01-03T20:24:30+01:00
 draft: true
-description:
+description: This guide explains the difference between utf8 and utf8mb4 and why mixed collations are bad for performance
 ---

-Datenbank Charsets und Collations erklärt - Warum utf8 kein UTF-8 ist Database character sets and collations explained – why utf8 is not UTF-8

 {{< toc >}}

 The relationship between character sets and collations always seemed pretty vague to me, let alone the possible impact on performance.
 So if you are like me and want to know the difference between `utf8` and `utf8mb4` and why mixed collations are bad for your database performance, read on!

-## Character Sets and Collations Explained
+## Character sets and collations explained

 Since computers only understand binary and humans don't, we use character sets to map binary to specific characters.
 The difficulty was that different nations used different symbols and sometimes mapped the same binary sequence to other characters.
 So based on the character set you used, the same data could mean different things.